opencv/opencv/samples/clojure/simple-sample/README.md

 }
 ```

-To start from a clean environment, ff you did not stop the REPL from
+To start from a clean environment, if you did not stop the REPL from
 the previous session, do it now and run the `lein repl` task again

 ```bash